Find Affordable College Courses

 Boston, MA

-With a ranking of #10, Northeastern University did quite well on this year’s most popular schools for nursing students working on their master’s degree.
+Northeastern University landed the #10 spot in the 2023 rankings for the most popular master’s degree nursing programs.
 Located in the large city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.

 About 85% of the students majoring in nursing at the school are women while 15% are male.